JorgeBonillaSD/JorgeBonillaSD/README.md

 My areas of active research span a broad interest in machine learning and deep learning, particularly their applications in finance and customer behavior-related problems.

-Outside of work, I enjoy surfing, high-intensity strength training, learning various forms of martial arts, and spending time with my wife and daughter.
+Outside of work, I enjoy surfing, high-intensity strength training, martial arts, and spending time with my wife and daughter.

 <!--
 **JorgeBonillaSD/JorgeBonillaSD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.